hotani3/prebuilt_postgresql/README.md

 source "https://supermarket.chef.io"

 cookbook "prebuilt_postgresql"

 metadata
 ```

-Refer to recipes in your role file,
+Refer to the recipes in your role file,
 #### roles/database.json
 ```
 {